UVM Medical Center

 Burlington Lakeside VA Clinic (BLC) and White River Junction VA Medical Center (WRJ VAMC)

-The White River Junction Healthcare System is a level 2 tertiary care system providing a wide range of inpatient and outpatient health services to approximately 25,000 Veterans across Vermont and the four contiguous counties of New Hampshire.
+The White River Junction (WRJ) Healthcare System is a level 2 tertiary care system providing a wide range of inpatient and outpatient health services to approximately 25,000 Veterans across Vermont and the four contiguous counties of New Hampshire.
 The WRJVA MC is located in the town of White River Junction, Vermont, and operates outpatient clinics in five Vermont locations: Burlington, Bennington, Brattleboro, Newport, and Rutland; and three New Hampshire communities: Keene, Littleton and Colebrook.

 Butabika and Mulago Hospitals, Kampala Uganda